MarginallyClever/Makelangelo-software/README.txt

 This project specifically deals with the GUI: the computer program that makes running the robot friendly and easy.
 It pairs really well with Makelangelo-firmware, the code in the brain of the robot that receives instructions and moves the motors.

-## Instructions ##

-For installation instructions, see https://www.marginallyclever.com/product/makelangelo-software/

 For developers, please see https://github.com/MarginallyClever/Makelangelo/wiki/Home/

-Please visit the forums at https://marginallyclever.com/forums
+For everything else, please visit the forums at https://marginallyclever.com/forums/

 ## Show support ##